NVIDIA/JAX-Toolbox/docs/triage-tool.md

 Other limitations include that only `docker` is supported as a container runtime, which also implies that it is not currently possible to triage a test that requires a multi-node or multi-process test.

+The tool also does not currently handle skipping commits that do not compile, or test cases that require copying files (*e.g.* script files) into the container.

 If you run into these limitations in real-world usage of this tool, please file a bug against JAX-Toolbox including details of manual steps you took to root-case the test